-“It’s a pretty hostile environment,” said George Berkeley, owner of The UPS Store.
+“It’s a pretty hostile environment,” said George Berkeley, owner of .
 He explained that the trees are planted in a bed of gravel, rocks and broken cement.

-Berkeley and several other merchants – the owners of Hot Bagels Abroad, Kitchen a la Mode (KALM) and Wells Fargo – are the primary caregivers for the plucky trees, which the Village planted a few years ago.
+Berkeley and several other merchants – the owners of , (KALM) and – are the primary caregivers for the plucky trees, which the Village planted a few years ago.
 The shopkeepers diligently tend to their wards; watering them frequently (every day in hot weather), fertilizing and shooing away school kids who want to hang on the fragile branches.

 Last year, the tree outside the bagel store had to be replaced, and that’s when the store owners banded together and vowed to give the little trees a fighting chance.